William Sidney Mount: Portraiture

 In the early years, some of Mount's more prominent Long Island patrons were members of the Wells, Weeks, Mills, and Strong families.

 Often, Mount was commissioned to paint posthumous mourning portraits, or portraits done after death.
 The subjects of these paintings are often depicted “alive” with symbols/settings representing death being incorporated which often included flowers and/or bodies of water.
 In general, Mount did not enjoy these commissions, due to the morbid nature of the projects and the difficulty of working with surviving loved ones.

 For certain portraits, such as Jedediah Williamson in 1837, Mount would be called to the scene of his subject's death or wake, to take detailed sketches and notes for his paintings.
 While Jedediah was tragically run-over by a loaded wagon, the final project created by Mount leaves out the gruesome manner of his death, allowing his family to remembering him without being reminded of how he died.
 Through the art of posthumous portraits, the dead could be restored to their relatives eternally preserved.

 Genre

 Mount's greatest success and what he is most famed for are his genre paintings which unlike his early historical paintings centered on death, typically focused on daily experiences that viewers could identify with.
-Mount was one of the first artists to specialize in the American rural social scene; before his time their existed a certain feeling among artists that the daily life of rural America was not worthy of their high calling.
+Mount was one of the first artists to specialize in the American rural social scene; before his time there existed a certain feeling among artists that the daily life of rural America was not worthy of their high calling.